esuca/mafioti-app/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Vercel Documentation](https://vercel.com/docs) - learn how to deploy the project
-- [Pusher Channels Documentation](https://pusher.com/docs/channels) - learn about push realtime connections
+- [Pusher Channels Documentation](https://pusher.com/docs/channels) - learn about pusher realtime features